luckyhyosun/fullstackopen/README.md

 + When server-side sessions are used, the **_token_** is quite often just **a random string**, that does not include any information about the user as it is quite often the case when jwt-tokens are used.
 For each API request, the server fetches the relevant information about the identity of the user from the database.
 + It is also quite usual that instead of using Authorization-header, **_cookies_** are used as the mechanism for transferring the token between the client and the server.

 ✴️ **middleware** are functions that can be used for handling request and response objects.

 It is the function code that sits between the request and the final handler to process, modify, or filter the request/response.
 Think of middleware as “layers” or “filters” that **a request passes through before it reaches the route**.
 Middleware in frameworks like Express is a function that **runs for every incoming request**.
 Or for routes you attach it to, so it **runs every time that specific route is called**.

+**Any function with the signature (req, res, next)** can be used as middleware, but it **only actually acts as middleware** when it is registered with Express (e.g., via **<code>app.use()</code>** or in a route).

 How to attach middleware **globally**?